-If you are in need of assistance, the first step is to call the appointment line at 281-583-5600 to schedule an appointment for an interview.
+If you are in need of assistance, the first step is to call the appointment line at (281) 583-5600 to schedule an appointment for an interview.
 An interview is essential to determine your family’s needs and which resources can best address those needs.
 Having an appointment will not guarantee qualification for financial assistance.
-Applicants must have had an emergency or loss of income within the preceding 45 days.
+Applicants must have a paid emergency expense or loss of income within the preceding 45 days.

 The appointment line is open from 9 a.m. to Noon and 1:00 p.m. to 3:00 p.m.
 Monday through Friday.
 The line will be open during these times unless all available appointments have been filled.
 Appointments are scheduled for the next day.
 Extended hours are available on Tuesday evenings from 5 to 7 p.m.

 The Assistance Program accepts clients living in the following 17 zip code areas: 77014, 77032, 77038, 77050, 77060, 77064, 77066, 77067, 77068, 77069, 77070, 77073, 77086, 77090, 77379, 77388 and 77389.

 If someone does not reside within those ZIP codes, NAM staff members refer the individual to the neighboring agency that serves the area where he or she resides.

 People often have a wide range of needs when they come to NAM for help.
 NAM’s Emergency Basic Needs program offers trained volunteer interviewers who assess clients’ needs and match them with services available at NAM as well as other organizations in the Houston area.